CasesAboutResumeTelegramLinkedInEmail

 Hypothesis 2

-If I split the interface into two trading modes, Lite and Degen, each user will get an interface built around how they trade, increasing retention, trading volume, and daily activity.
+If I split the trading interface into two modes, Lite for casual users and Degen for experienced traders, each group will get a flow built around how they trade, increasing retention, trading volume, and daily activity.

 Success criteria